-- expiration or termination of, or sales price redeterminations or suspension of deliveries under, coal supply agreements; - . disruption or increases in the cost of transportation services; - . changes in laws or regulations, including permitting requirements; - . litigation;

-- . the timing and amount of insurance recoveries; - . work stoppages or other labor difficulties; - . mine worker vacation schedules; and - . changes in coal market and general economic conditions.
+- . expiration or termination of, or sales price redeterminations or suspension of deliveries under, coal supply agreements; - . disruption or increases in the cost of transportation services; - . changes in laws or regulations, including permitting requirements; - . litigation; - . the timing and amount of insurance recoveries; - . work stoppages or other labor difficulties; - . mine worker vacation schedules and related maintenance activities; and - . changes in coal market and general economic conditions.

-Decreases in our profitability as a result of the factors described above could materially adversely impact our quarterly or annual results.
-Any such adverse impact on our results also could cause our stock price to decline substantially, particularly if the results are below research analyst or investor expectations.
+Any adverse impact on our operating results could cause our stock price to decline substantially, particularly if the results are below research analyst or investor expectations.